 The European Union is the largest producer in the world by far accounting for roughly 70% of the total world production.
 It is also the largest exporter and consumer of olive oil in the world.

 We can also look at the top producing countries as a percentage of the total worldwide production to have a better idea of the largest producers.
-Spain has steadily been increasing its production of the time period.
+Spain has steadily been increasing its production.
 It clearly stands out with almost 50% of the worldwide production over the past 10 years or so.

 Interestingly, if we look at the top three producing countries they account for approx. 2/3 of the total world production on average each year.
 They are: Spain, Italy and Greece.